kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(2\) Sudden, complete power failure, for other rotorcraft; and

-\(3\) Sudden, complete control system failures specified in §29.695 of this part; and
+\(3\) Sudden, complete control system failures specified in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.695   Power boost and power-operated control system.|§29.695]] of this part; and

 \(c\) Have any additional characteristics required for night or instrument operation, if certification for those kinds of operation is requested.
 Requirements for helicopter instrument flight are contained in appendix B of this part.